-For more information, visit https://crschools.us/students-and-families/school-meals/wellness/.
+For more information, visit the wellness link: https://crschools.us/students-and-families/school-meals/wellness/.
+The District Wellness Policy can be found in the District Notifications section of the handbook.

 Want to get involved?
 Join your School Wellness Council or the District Wellness Council.